 Just like any relationships, however, online friendships don’t just happen.
 They are built one interaction at a time.
 It’s tempting to lurk around the edges, seeing others without the vulnerability of letting ourselves be seen.
 But we miss out on a sense of connection and belonging when we remain hidden.
 Community must be experienced, not just observed.

 I always meant to really join in and become part of the online sewing community, but I never felt ready.
 I told myself that once I was better at sewing, then I’d be ready.
-Once I finally had my own blog fully established, then I’d be ready to start commenting on other blogs.
+Once I finally had my sewing blog fully established, then I’d be ready.
 I actually started a sewing blog a couple of times, but it was hard to stay motivated to keep sharing my projects when there was no one on the other side to see them.

-Over time I’ve found other supportive online communities exploring topics that interest me such as writing, creativity, faith, and personal development.
+Over time I’ve found other supportive online communities exploring topics that interest me.
 I’ve found communities where people are willing to vulnerably share their stories and make space for others to share as well.

-I still primarily find myself looking in from the edges where it feels safe.
+I still more comfortable to look in from the edges where it feels safe.
 But only receiving without giving back, knowing without being known, is no longer enough.

 It’s not enough to know a person or group is welcoming—I want to be welcomed.
 It’s not enough to see others—I want them to know they are seen and I want them to see me too.

-I’ll never get that through waiting and watching from the edges.
-How can someone invite me in without even knowing I’m here?
+We’ll never get that through waiting and watching from the edges.
+How can someone invite us in without even knowing We’re here?
 And really, why is it always someone else’s responsibility to do the inviting?

-I can’t just wait for community to happen to me.
+We can’t just wait for community to happen to us.
 Building community means pursuing, trying, risking.
-Truly connecting with others requires me to not only see them, but also to come out of hiding and let myself be seen.
+Truly connecting with others requires us to not only see them, but also to come out of hiding and let ourselves be seen.

-I’ve been hiding so long that even something as simple as leaving a comment on a blog post feels quite vulnerable.
-There are so many amazing people I’d love to get to know, but when I look at all the people already in community together I easily get overwhelmed.
-Where do I start connecting with people?
-How can I find the time and the energy to cultivate so many relationships?
+If we’ve been hiding a long time, even something as simple as leaving a comment feels quite vulnerable.
+It can feel overwhelming to see all the amazing people already in community.
+Where do we start connecting with people?
+How can we find the time and the energy to cultivate so many relationships?
 Everyone already seems to have plenty of friends, is there really space for me?

-It’s not easy to shift from always being on the outside looking in to believing I can belong.
-But I can start small.
+It’s not easy to shift from always being on the outside looking in to believing we can belong.
+But we can start small.
 After all, whether in person or online, relationships are built one interaction at a time.

-I don’t have to become best friends with everyone all at once.
+We don’t have to become best friends with everyone all at once.
 Even the most expansive community starts somewhere.
-Finding my place in the greater community starts as simply as reaching out to one person.
+Finding our place in the greater community starts as simply as reaching out to one person.